 - Shop online from companies you know and trust.
 Avoid sites with unfamiliar URLs.
 Many sites pop up overnight then disappear just as fast after scamming unwary shoppers.
 Many of these even use legitimate payment services for goods never delivered, then transfer funds into cryptocurrencies such as Bitcoin and Ether before disappearing into the woodwork.

 - Make sure the sites you are browsing are legitimate and secure.
 Phishing scams are another way identity thieves can steal your personal information digitally.
 It’s easy to make sure that a website is encrypted over a secure connection.
 When the web address starts with https (as opposed to http), the domain itself is safe and secured for use.
 By clicking on the “lock” icon displayed in the address bar of most web browsers, you can see more detailed info about the URL in question.
-It is still possible for your data to be intercepted by snoops and hackers, so be certain to turn on and connect with your IPVanish VPN app before browsing or shopping.
+It is still possible for your data to be intercepted by snoops and hackers, so be certain to turn on and connect with your Surfshark VPN app before browsing or shopping.

 - Update all your anti-spyware and anti-virus programs and, again, avoid shopping online at wireless hotspots where your network might not be secure unless using an encrypted VPN.
 Read our recent article on the subject if you’d like additional information about what a VPN is and how it can keep you safe this holiday season.